Trackunit/developer-hub/api-docs/data-model.md

 Maximum of `AcTotalRelativeApparentPowerLoadPercentage` and `AcTotalRelativeActivePowerLoadPercentage`, which might not be available when this parameter is available.
 E.g. a generator is rated to a max continuous power delivery of 100kW/120kVA and the actual load is 40kW/45VA then this percentage is 40.
 Unit of measurement: _percent_.

+### ActualEnginePercentTorque

+The engine torque as a percent of reference engine torque (Nm).
+The engine percent torque value will not be less than zero and it includes the torque developed in the cylinders required to overcome friction.
+Unit of measurement: _percent_,

 ### AfterTreatmentDieselExhaustFluidConcentration

 The relative concentration of the fluid in the machine's diesel exhaust fluid tank.